30 April

 Kristof Schuster (BGR, retired)

-Electrical and acoustic behavior of Opalinus clayrock subjected to partially saturated conditions
+Electrical and acoustic behavior of Opalinus clay with varying water content

 Damien Jougnot (Sorbonne Université)